RaoAkif/MicroversePortfolio/README.md

 # Rao Akif's Portfolio

 > This is my official Portfolio.
 It contains my Bio, Technology Stack, and the Recent Projects.
 > A Portfolio Website that maps the projects Data, its Screeshots and other stuff on to the DOM with the help of JavaScript Selectors.
-The Project section and Technologies can just updated just by updating the object variable file.
+The Project section and Technologies can be updated just by updating the object variable file.

 ![Portfolio](https://user-images.githubusercontent.com/61361037/167278658-94855b98-669f-4097-b008-b4fc08dfdcfd.PNG)